 DEADLINES FOR SUBMITTING DOCUMENTS

 All requested information must be submitted within 60 days from the last request for information.
 Failure to submit information in a timely fashion may result in the application being filed as inactive with no further consideration and no federal aid being processed.
 A one-time request for a 30-day extension may be granted due to extenuating circumstances and must be sent in writing to Student Financial Services at SUNY New Paltz.
-This deadline policy will be strictly enforced and is not appealable.

 Q) How long will it take for an IRS tax return transcript to be received in the mail?

 A) If successfully validated, tax filers can expect to receive a paper IRS Tax Return Transcript at the address included in their online or telephone request, within 5 to 10 days from the time the request was successfully transmitted to the IRS.
 For those using a paper request form (IRS Form 4506T-EZ), tax filers can expect to receive their transcript within 5 to 10 days from the time the IRS receives and processes their signed request.